Traveling to Morocco!

 🧴 Should I bring toiletries and meds?

 Yes!
-Bring your preferred brands and any prescription medications.
+Bring your preferred brands and ALL prescription medications.
 Hotels provide basics, but availability varies.

 🍽️ What about food & restaurants?